 - Revisions to This Policy. iPage reserves the right to revise, amend, or modify this policy, and our other policies and agreements at any time and in any manner.
 Notice of any revision, amendment, or modification will be posted in accordance with the Terms of Service.

-This file was last modified July 8, 2014.
+This file was last modified on March 29, 2016.
 View current version.